-The vehicle of the KTP allowed academics to acquire more direct experience about the issues and challenges when transitioning to BIM oriented practice.
+The vehicle of the Knowledge Transfer Partnership allowed academics to acquire more direct experience about the issues and challenges when transitioning to BIM oriented architectural practice.
 Academics were able to see what is happening in the business setting and were able to interrogate those directly involved in the business.
 This gives an immediacy and accuracy to the insights gained.
+Numerous deliverables produced from the KTP can be used for teaching and research by the University. it is also considered that through the connections made during the KTP, continuous links between academia and industry will be forged.